YosefLab/Compass/docs_source/source/tutorial.rst

 .. image:: images/input_ex.png

-For the first run of compass on a given model and media there will be overhead building up Compass's cache.
+For the first run of Compass on a given model and media there will be overhead building up Compass's cache.
-Compass will automatically build up the cache if it is empty, but you can also manually build up the cache before running compass with:
+Compass will automatically build up the cache if it is empty, but you can also manually build up the cache before running Compass with:

 .. code:: bash